Uninsured drivers

 What's the uninsured drivers law?

-Although the cost of uninsured motorists is covered by higher insurance premiums, they aren't safe from prosecution.
-If you don't have at least third party insurance – then you're driving without insurance, which is a serious crime.
+If you don't have at least third-party insurance, then you're driving without insurance, which is a serious crime.

-What's more, there's a high chance you'll be caught as the police use automatic number plate recognition (ANPR) technology, which automatically checks car number plates against the Motor Insurance Database (MID) and catches around 125,000 uninsured drivers a year.
+What's more, there's a high chance you'll be caught as the police use automatic number plate recognition (ANPR) technology, which checks car number plates against the motor insurance database.

 Can I report an uninsured driver?

-We all have a right to feel secure on the road.
-If you suspect a car is being driven without insurance, or that the driver is not insured to drive it, you should report it to the police.
-If the number of uninsured drivers is lowered, you could see a reduction in premiums in the long run.
+If you suspect a car is being driven by an uninsured driver you should report it to the police.
+If the number of uninsured drivers is lowered, there could be a reduction in premiums in the long run.

 What's a SORN?

-If you've got a car parked off the road – say in a garage or on private land – you'll need to make an application to the DVLA for a Statutory Off Road Notification (SORN).
+If your car is permanently parked off the road – say in a garage or on private land – you'll need to make an application to the DVLA for a Statutory Off Road Notification (SORN).
 It allows you to keep a vehicle off the road when it's not currently insured, taxed or you have no plans to drive it.
 Without a SORN, you'll be automatically fined £80 and face other penalties – even if your car's in storage.

 That's what 10% of our new customers pay*